Plethystic Murnaghan-Nakayama rule via vertex operators: Introduction

-The plethystic Murnaghan-Nakayama rule was introduced and proved in \cite{DLT} using Muir's rule.
+The plethystic Murnaghan--Nakayama rule was introduced and proved in \cite{DLT} using Muir's rule.
 The combinatorial rule states that

 summed over all partitions $\lambda$ such that $\lambda/\mu$ is a horizontal $n$-border strip of weight $k$.
-Clearly it generalizes both the classical Murnaghan-Nakayama rule $(k=1)$ and the Pieri rule $(n=1)$.
+Here $\sgn(\la/\mu)$ is defined in \eqref{e:sgn}.
+Clearly it generalizes both the classical Murnaghan--Nakayama rule $(k=1)$ and the Pieri rule $(n=1)$.
 An alternative proof was furnished in \cite{EPW} using the character theory of the symmetric group, and a direct combinatorial proof was given in \cite{W}.